 ...and exactly four choruses of the Blues with the great Al Cohn!

 [Special mention must be given to Bill.
 Bill was a mentor and a friend.
 He gave me many opportunities, most of which were undeserving at the time.
 He recognized things in me that I was unaware of myself and never hesitated to give of his time and his friendship.]

-Dr. Cook has performed at innumerable venues including the John F. Kennedy Center for the Performing Arts (Eisenhower Theater, Millenium Stage, and special events), The National Gallery, The Hirschorn Gallery, The United States Capitol, The Phillips Collection, The Armand Hammer Auditorium of the Corcoran Gallery of Art, The Baltimore Museum of Art, Strathmore Hall for the Performing Arts, Blues Alley, Bohemian Caverns, HR57, The 9:30 Club, Charlie Byrd’s, Ethel Ennis’ Supper Club, Cape May Jazz Festival, the Berks Jazz Festival, New York’s Roseland Ballroom, many college and university events and countless low dives and upholstered toilets.
+Dr. Cook has performed at innumerable venues including the John F. Kennedy Center for the Performing Arts (Eisenhower Theater, Millenium Stage, and special events), The National Gallery, The Hirschorn Gallery, The United States Capitol, The Maryland State Capitol, The Virginia State Capitol, Vail (CO) Arts Festival, The Phillips Collection, The Armand Hammer Auditorium of the Corcoran Gallery of Art, The Baltimore Museum of Art, Strathmore Hall for the Performing Arts, Blues Alley, Bethesda Blues and Jazz, The State Theater, Bohemian Caverns, HR57, The 9:30 Club (opening for Van Zantacs and for Joe Strummer), Charlie Byrd’s, Ethel Ennis’ Supper Club, Cape May Jazz Festival, the Berks Jazz Festival, New York’s Roseland Ballroom, many college and university events, and countless low dives and upholstered toilets.